harvard-acc/smaug/docs/source/build_python_model.rst

 `C++ docs <doxygen_html/index.html>`_ for more details of a backend implementation in the C++ runtime.
 Here, we choose the :code:`SMV` backend that comes with SMAUG, which is modeled after the NVDLA architecture.
-SMAUG also has another backend named :code:`Reference`, which is a implementation reference without having specific performance optimizations.
+SMAUG also has another backend named :code:`Reference`, which is an implementation reference without having specific performance optimizations.
 Also, refer to :class:`smaug.Graph` for a detailed description of the parameters.